thinkphp/router.js/Docs/router.md

     router.match(url);

+### Arguments:

+`String` url - document.hash - the anchor portion of a URL, including the hash sign(#).
+               the hash property is supported in all major browsers.

 ### Returns:

-*(*Object*) - an object containing key/value matching that is passed to the corresponding handler.
+'Object' - an object containing key/value matching that is passed to the corresponding handler.

 ### Example